DripDropz/perma-lock/README.md

 ./create_testnet_wallet.sh wallets/user-wallet
 ```

 3. Fund the wallets.
 The `user-wallet` will store the tokens you intend to add to the perma lock contract.
+The `collat-wallet` needs 5 ADA and the `reference-wallet` needs at least 10 ADA.

 - The happy path assumes a synced testnet node.
 - Please update the `data/path_to_cli.sh` and `data/path_to_socket.sh` files to match your current `cardano-cli` and `node.socket` path.